 - Contains the phytonutrient nasunin – aids in several processes to fight free-radicals in the body

 I’ll admit that my absolute favorite (and naughty) way to eat eggplant is breaded and fried.
 I like to do the double-dip.
-That is, I dip in egg then dip in flour, then dip in egg again, and, lastly, dredge through whatever “outside crust” (pangko, stale bread, etc.) I have on hand.
-First peel it and slice into 1/4-inch thick patties.
-Lightly salting beforehand will help to remove the excess water; in an hour or so, you’re ready to fry.
-Ethical eggs are hard to come by, so we don’t do this much anymore.
+That is, I dip in plant milk, then dip in flour, then dip in milk again, and, lastly, dredge through whatever outside crust (pangko, stale bread, etc.) I happen to have on hand.
+It’s lovely for the palette, but it’s really more trouble than it’s worth.

 - 2 tbsp tahini (sesame seed butter)